-A future where no child dies suddenly and unexpectedly during pregnancy, infancy or their pre-school years.
+A future where no child dies suddenly and unexpectedly during pregnancy, infancy or in childhood.

 Annually, 3,200 Australian families experience the sudden and unexpected death of a baby or child.
 This has to stop.
 Through world-class research, advocacy and education we passionately believe we can put an end to this.